austinLorenzMccoy/superior-agents/GigNova/README.md

 ### Recent Improvements

+- Implemented hybrid job recommendations system with fallback to mock data when backend returns errors
+- Fixed backend server port configuration to use port 8889 consistently
+- Enhanced recommendation agent with improved feedback handling
+- Added mock API functions for job recommendations and feedback
 - Fixed async handling in agent and API tests
 - Updated negotiation agent logic to correctly handle cases where freelancer rates are far above client budget
 - Added user_id property to FreelancerProfile model for API compatibility